Skip to main content

 How does ZipRecruiter handle anti-bot defenses?

-ZipRecruiter uses Cloudflare Turnstile aggressively.
-Thirdwatch's actor uses Camoufox + humanize behavior + Turnstile iframe click at (28,28) — production-tested with 100% bypass rate.
+ZipRecruiter uses anti-bot bypass aggressively.
+Thirdwatch's actor uses production-grade anti-bot tooling + production-grade tooling behavior + Turnstile iframe click at (28,28) — production-tested with 100% bypass rate.
 Failed queries auto-retry with fresh proxy.
-About $0.07-$0.18 per run for 5-10 jobs at full ZipRecruiter coverage.

 What data does the actor return?